"CRUX OF THE MATTER"

 AA:

-There's a mystery in the crucifixion archetype.
+The mystery in the crucifixion archetype.

 If you can get over the delusion of self-improvement